Ultra-Seven/Ultra-Seven.github.io/_pages/about.md

   - /about.html
 ---

-I am a first-year PhD student in Computer Science Department at Conell University.
-My interests are basiclly database systems and interactive data visualizations for latency-sensitive workloads.
+I am a fourth-year PhD student in Computer Science Department at Conell University, advised by Prof. Immanuel Trummer.
+My research focuses on parallelizing adaptive query processing in database systems and applying optimization models to make data analysis more efficient and accessible.